This quick and easy Instant Pot Chicken Enchilada Soup is a delicious shortcut dump-everything recipe that’s on the table in less than 30 minutes.

-- Add chicken broth, enchilada sauce, tomatoes, and chiles to pressure cooking pot.
+- Add chicken broth, enchilada sauce, tomatoes, and chiles to the pressure cooking pot.
 Stir to combine.
-Add chicken breasts to the pot.
-Lock lid in place, select High Pressure, 5 minutes cook time and press start.
+Add the chicken breasts.
+Lock the lid in place.
+Select High Pressure and 5 minutes cook time.

-- When timer beeps, turn off pressure cooker, wait 10 minutes, then do a quick pressure release.
+- When the cook time ends, turn off the pressure cooker.
+Allow the pressure to release naturally for 10 minutes, then finish with a quick pressure release.

-- If necessary, select Simmer and bring to a boil, stirring occasionally until beans and corn are heated.
+- Stir in the black beans and corn.
+Select Saute and bring to a boil, stirring occasionally, until the beans and corn are heated through.

-- Serve topped with cheese, cilantro, tortilla chips, sour cream, and avocado, if desired.
+- Serve topped with cheese, cilantro, tortilla strips, sour cream, and avocado, if desired.